nlm-irp-jianglab/ProkFunFind/docs/source/inputs.rst

     > MGYG-HGUT-03390.fna   # genome sequences
     > MGYG-HGUT-03390.gff   # annotations
     > MGYG-HGUT-03390.xml   # Interproscan xml output (only need for interproscan)
-    > MGYG-HGUT-03390_InterProScan.tsv   # Interproscan tsv output (only need for interproscan and the xml output is absent)
+    > MGYG-HGUT-03390_InterProScan.tsv   # Interproscan tsv output (only need if Interproscan xml-formatted file is absent)

   The prefix should be ``input.folder/MGYG-HGUT-03390``